mconbere/Resume/README.md

 Components
 ----------

-There are two primary components to this project, each in a separate directory.
+There are three primary components to this project, each in a separate directory.

 * `proto/` The protocol definition.
 The protocol adheres to the protobuf specification.
 It should be easily parsable by any protobuf library.

 * `gen-markdown/` A command line tool that takes as input an encoded résumé buffer and outputs the text in markdown.

+* `mconbere/` An example résumé to inspect.
+The top level Makefile contains rules to turn the example textual protocol file into a binary protocol file as well as transforming it into Markdown.
+To build the Markdown example, run `make mconbere/mconbere.md`.

 Proto
 -----